High School Internships

 “I met a lot of new and interesting people.
 I successfully completed a research project and comfortably presented in front of an audience.
 I have gotten to know and love this museum setting.” – Tyler Lee, 2012 Student Historian

 College and graduate internships are available for the fall and spring semesters (part time) and the summer (full time).
-From modeling creative exhibition layouts to researching with our curators to working with our youngest visitors, all college and graduate interns experience unparalleled career development and develop fruitful professional relationships.
-All internships are paid, or for academic credit.
+From modeling creative exhibition layouts to researching with our curators, college and graduate interns experience unparalleled career development and cultivate fruitful professional relationships.
+All internships are either paid or for academic credit.
+Applicants must be enrolled in either college or graduate school.

 Professional development workshops are available on-site at the New-York Historical Society or museum staff can come to schools.
 Book one of the below content-based programs for your group of teachers today!
 All programs can be crafted as a two-hour workshop or extended to a half- or full-day program.